Apply today to present at Princeton Research Day 2017!

 Thursday, May 11, 2017

-Princeton Research Day is a celebration of the research and creative endeavors by Princeton University undergraduates, graduate students and postdoctoral researchers
+Applications are being accepted for presenters at the 2017 Princeton Research Day, a campus-wide celebration of research and creative endeavors by the University's undergraduates, graduate students, postdoctoral researchers and other nonfaculty researchers.

 Princeton Research Day is free and open to the public.
 The event is a collaborative initiative between the offices of the Dean of the College, the Dean of the Faculty, the Dean of the Graduate School and the Dean for Research.
 Please direct questions to email@example.com.

-Quotes from University leaders about Princeton Research Day:
+Here's what University leaders are saying about Princeton Research Day:

 "We were delighted at the success of our first Princeton Research Day.
 It was truly inspiring to see how our early career researchers in disciplines from science and engineering to the humanities and the arts rose to the occasion of describing often complex and sophisticated work in ways that were accessible to a broad audience.
 The more that researchers, artists and other professionals can explain what they do, the better it is for society at large."